 What’s So Different?

 As a chronic migraine patient, I have tried many types of glasses and sunglasses that are made to hopefully alleviate or decrease the pain intensity of migraine.
 It is my honest opinion that Avulux® is my favorite.
 Not because of what the website has to say or what I read in other blogs or reviews.
-I say this based off my own personal experience over the last three months [in 2019].
+I say this based off my own personal experience since 2019.

 The sleek, almost white glasses arrived on July 5, 2019 and they’ve been my go-to since that day.
-I still use my other glasses I’ve reviewed, but there’s something special about this pair.
 Putting on my Avulux® glasses, for me, feels like lathering aloe on a bright red, angry sunburn.
 It’s a strange sensation, one I welcome wholeheartedly.

 They aren’t sunglasses, but I still wear them out in the sun if I am out and in the middle of a migraine attack.
 Sometimes, I only have eyeball symptoms and the glasses are the first thing I reach for before trying any acute medications.

 Mostly, I use these migraine glasses in two ways: as a preventative before even getting migraine symptoms or as soon as an attack happens.
 Why use them before an attack?
 Well, if I’m going to do something that usually triggers an attack, I figured this is a good time to try and avoid it in the first place if I can.
-Examples of this are: long-term computer use, going to a baseball game, and most importantly — my favorite past time — going to the movies.
+Examples of this are: long-term computer use, going to a baseball game, and most importantly going to the movies.

 Research shows some users experience comfort within 20–30 minutes of wearing Avulux®, but results vary.